Skip to content

 Step 12 — use the MCP server

 The same capabilities are available to AI agents via dhis2w-mcp.
-The server exposes 243 tools across 13 plugin groupsprofile (4), system (2), metadata (139 — spans the authoring-triple sub-apps + options + attribute + program-rule + sql-view + viz + dashboard + map + legend-sets + core list/get/patch/search/usage/export/import/diff/merge), data (15 — aggregate + tracker), analytics (5), route (7), maintenance (15), files (5), messaging (11), user (16 — user + user-group + user-role), customize (7), apps (13), doctor (4).
-See MCP reference for the full tool list.
+The server exposes roughly 304 tools across 13 plugin groupsprofile (4), system (5), metadata (197 — spans the authoring-triple sub-apps + options + attribute + program-rule + sql-view + viz + dashboard + map + legend-sets + core list/get/patch/search/usage/export/import/diff/merge), data (15 — aggregate + tracker), analytics (5), route (7), maintenance (15), files (5), messaging (11), user (16 — user + user-group + user-role), customize (7), apps (13), doctor (4).
+The auto-regenerated MCP reference is the source of truth for the current counts.

 Option A — one server, select profile per tool call